- Advantages of solid-phase synthesis

 Synthesis of the four monomers starts with protection of the amines (actually amidines and guanidines) of the heterocyclic bases as shown below for deoxyadenosine (Figure 16).

-No protection is not necessary for thymine.
+No protection is necessary for thymine.
 The protected cytosine and guanine bases are shown in Figure 17.

 Protected dA, dC and dG can also be prepared by transient protection of the alcohol functions followed by benzoylation of the amino groups (Figure 18).
 The advantage of this method is that the silylation and benzoylation can be carried out in a single reaction vessel without isolation or purification of the intermediate silylated nucleoside ("one pot" synthesis).